Chris Sun: Top Talent Pass Scheme

 In February 2023, Sun revealed that the Top Talent Pass Scheme had approximately two thirds of all applicants come from mainland China.
 Most of the rest of the "overseas" applicants still hold a mainland Chinese passport; sources estimated that up to 95% of all applicants have a mainland Chinese passport.
 The program was announced in October 2022, with a "global drive".
+In April 2023, Director of Immigration Au Ka-wang confirmed that 95% of all applicants were mainland Chinese, with only 3% of applicants coming from Canada, Australia, the United States, and Singapore.
+In April 2023, Sun also commented that the program was popular among "foreign talent."
+SCMP reported that 95% of approvals were also given to mainland Chinese.
+On 30 June 2023, local media also confirmed that 95% of approvals were given to mainland Chinese; when asked about if the program was unattractive to foreigners, Sun said mainland Chinese "knew better about Hong Kong."

 After He Jiankui, a formerly jailed mainland Chinese citizen, was approved for the Top Talent Pass Scheme, Sun acknowledged that applicants do not need to declare their criminal history.
 Being asked by reporters about the case, Sun said that he would not make comments on individual cases, as this would "not [be] appropriate" for him.
 He Jiankui also said that despite being approved for the visa, he had no plans to move to Hong Kong.
 After the incident, the government said that future applicants must declare their past criminal records.

 After multiple posts on mainland Chinese online platforms discussed using the visa to give birth to children in Hong Kong, which would give benefits such as right of abode and permanent residency to the children, government authorities warned that mainland Chinese women should not misuse the visa to give birth in Hong Kong.

+In July 2023, Sun announced that the government would consider allowing graduates from mainland Chinese universities which were not ranked in the top 100 to apply for the program.

+In September 2023, SCMP reported that out of five visas schemes to work in Hong Kong, more than 90% of those approved were from mainland China.
+Some industry experts, including the CEO of the Hong Kong General Chamber of Commerce, warned that more talent from outside of China was needed to maintain Hong Kong's international status, diversity, and creativity.

+In October 2023, local media interviewed approved Top Talent Pass Scheme visa holders, with some saying they did not plan to move to Hong Kong, and instead would use the visa as a backup option.
+Other applicants have said that they would use the visa to travel to Hong Kong to eat and shop, rather than to work there.

+In June 2024, SCMP reported that users of Xiaohongshu claimed that Top Talent Pass Scheme visa holders could become insurance agents to show proof of work to extend their visas.